kevinfrei/EMP/README.md

 ## What's the current state?

 It pretty much works.
-There still might be a few "first launch" problems that mean you might have to start it a couple times before it's actually running, but overall?
-It's completely functional.
+There are occasionally "first launch" problems that mean you might have to start it a couple times before it's actually running, but overall?
+It's completely functional (though with a few random minor bugs laying around).

 ## Stuff to do